axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 All applications are in the same security context and the **portal-components** should be the only part being deployed in the other applications.
 See :ref:`The Portal multi applications <multi-app-structure>` overview.

 -  Create a new application.
-Deploy Portal (portal, portal-components, optionally AxonIvyExpress) to this application.
+Deploy Portal (portal, portal-components, optionally axonivy-express) to this application.

 -  Create new applications: App 1, App 2,...
 Deploy your projects to the new applications.